 Geoservices

-OGC web services (WMS, WFS, INSPIRE View Service, INSPIRE Downloadservices)
+OGC Web Services (WMS, WFS, INSPIRE View Service, INSPIRE Download Services)

 OGC web services are standardized geodata services.
-Standardization is carried out with the technical documents of the Open Geospatial Consortium (OGC).
+Standardization is carried out using the technical documents of the Open Geospatial Consortium (OGC).
 These specifications are in turn based on the ISO 19100 series of standards, processed by ISO TC 211.

 - WFS, Web Feature Service